towhee-io/towhee/towhee/doc/source/user_guide/10-minutes-to-data-collection.md

   name: python3
 ---

-# 10 minutes to DataCollection
+# DataCollection in 10 Minutes

-This is a short introduction to `DataCollection`, an unstructured data processing framework provided by `towhee`.
-More complex examples can be found in the GitHub repo of [towhee](https://github.com/towhee-io/towhee).
+This section is a short introduction to `DataCollection`, an unstructured data processing framework provided by `towhee`.
+More complex examples can be found in the Towhee [GitHub](https://github.com/towhee-io/towhee).

 ## Preparation

-The latest version of `towhee` can be installed with:
+The latest version of `towhee` can be installed with `pip`, or `python -m pip` if `pip` is not presented in your `PATH`:

 ````{tab} pip
 ```shell